c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 $ mv fzf ~/.local/bin/
 ```

-The fzf has source code of the shell widgets embedded in a binary.
-You can show the source code given shell name as argument like `--zsh`, `--fish`, and `--bash`.
-In this case, we will load the widgets for Zsh.
+The fzf has source-code of the shell widgets embedded in a binary (only available in 0.48.0 or later).
+You can get the source-code given the shell name as argument, for instance `--zsh`, `--fish`, and `--bash`.
+In this case, I will load the widgets for Zsh.

 ```bash
 $ source $(fzf --zsh)
 ```

-Run the following command to check the keybindings loaded in the previous step.
+Run the following command to check the keybindings are correctly loaded.

 ```bash
 $ bindkey -a | grep fzf